symengine/symengine.github.io/docs/design/doc_design.md

 Furthermore, the tutorials **are to be proofread** every $60$ days, otherwise the `cron` builds will start to fail.

+#### Docs are Tests
+Each `.myst.md` is to be executed on the repository CI system when the API documentation is built.
+This is facilitated by [papermill](https://papermill.readthedocs.io/en/latest/index.html).

 ## Acknowledgments

 Apart from the tireless efforts of the core development team and volunteers; part of the documentation process was supported over the course of the 2020 Season of Docs.